tdewin/best-practices-guide/resource_planning/interaction_with_vsphere.md

 that vSphere remove the snapshot (with the exception of backup jobs leveraging Backup from Storage Snapshots).
-The creation and removal of snapshots in vSphere creates a significant impact on the environment that must be taken into account.
+The creation and removal of snapshots in vSphere creates a significant impact on the environment what must be taken into account.
 This section will describe various factors that should be considered regarding this process, and offer several techniques to minimize the impact of snapshot operations.